larvuz2/capy-swim3d/README.md

   - `main.js` - Entry point
   - `physics.js` - Rapier physics setup
   - `character.js` - Character controller
-  - `input.js` - Input handling with camera-relative movement
+  - `input.js` - Input handling
-  - `scene.js` - Three.js scene setup and third-person camera configuration
+  - `scene.js` - Three.js scene setup
+- `models/` - Directory for 3D model files
+  - `textures/` - Directory for texture files
+  - `animations/` - Directory for separate animation files

 ## How It Works

 1. The physics world is initialized with Rapier
 2. A ground plane and character capsule are created in both the physics world and the 3D scene
-3. The third-person camera is configured to follow the character at a fixed distance
+3. The capybara 3D model is loaded and attached to the capsule collider
+4. The capsule is made invisible, so only the capybara model is visible
+5. If the model doesn't include animations, separate animation files are loaded
-4. Input from WASD and space is captured and converted to movement directions relative to the camera's orientation
+6. Input from WASD and space is captured and converted to movement directions
-5. The character controller applies forces or velocities to the physics body based on input
+7. The character controller applies forces or velocities to the physics body based on input
-6. The 3D mesh positions are updated based on the physics simulation
+8. The 3D mesh positions are updated based on the physics simulation
-7. The camera follows the character and can be rotated around it with the mouse
+9. The camera follows the character

-## Third-Person Camera System

-The third-person camera system in this project:

-- Maintains a fixed distance from the character
-- Follows the character as it moves through the world
-- Allows rotation around the character using the mouse
-- Ensures character movement is relative to the camera's orientation (e.g., pressing W always moves forward in the direction the camera is facing)
-- Smoothly transitions as the character moves and rotates
+10. If animations are available, the idle animation is played

 ## Deployment